 Half a dozen par threes and the tiny 82 yard fourth has to get a mention, a super backdrop but you dare not miss this slender table top green or scorecard embarrassment could well await.

 But the aforementioned 16th (below) takes the signature honours, you will rarely find a more spectacular short hole anywhere, even though the 230 yards makes it look anything but short on the card.
-But it all plunges downhill so the average hitter can get there with a three wood in normal conditions, just don’t veer too far offline; the trouble is very penal on both sides.
+There’s a bit of a carry to negotiate but it all plunges downhill so the average hitter can get there with a three wood in normal conditions, just don’t veer too far offline; the trouble is very penal on both sides.
 Karl and I recorded a satisfying bogey each, but only with our second balls, there’s that rusty golf again!